-Because of the complexities of this illness, it’s important to have appropriate medical care.
-Treating chronic fatigue is a specialty of John Humiston, MD, Medical Director of Emerald Neuro-Recover, of Carmel, Indiana.
-Dr. Humiston uses his expertise in both traditional and functional medicines to diagnose chronic fatigue and address contributing factors with innovative, effective treatments.
+Knowing how to treat chronic fatigue is difficult because of the complexities of this illness, it’s important to have appropriate medical care.
+Treating it is a specialty of John Humiston, MD, Medical Director of Emerald Neuro-Recover, of Carmel, Indiana.
+Dr. Humiston uses his expertise in both traditional and functional medicines to diagnose it.
+He addresses contributing factors with innovative, effective treatments.

 Dr. Humiston helps patients with chronic fatigue originating from many different causes.
 According to the U.S. Centers for Disease Control and Prevention (CDC), the condition can be associated with some of the following potential causes:

 Chronic Fatigue May Mean More Infections

 You may be more susceptible to chronic fatigue after having a cold, flu, or other infection.
 It can occur more often among individuals who have been infected with the Epstein-Barr virus, which is the same virus that causes mononucleosis; and Coxiella burnetti, the bacteria that causes Q fever.

 Sometimes fatigue can be related to depression.
 According to the CDC, up to 10% of those who’ve been infected with the Ross River virus, Epstein-Barr virus, or Coxiella burnetti bacteria will develop symptoms after their infections.

 Changes in your immune system